It’s the two words you least want to see when you apply for a credit card. Application declined. So, what happens next?

 It’s also worth looking at what the card provider classes as ‘income’.
-In some cases, income doesn’t have to be made up of just a paycheque.
-You may find that some card providers allow other forms of income to make up their minimum income requirement – while others will not.
+In some cases, income doesn’t have to solely come from a regular paycheck.
+You may find that some card providers accept other forms of income to fulfill their minimum income criteria, while others do not.

 When assessing each credit card application, the card provider has to weigh up how much of a risk the applicant will be.
 The card provider needs to know the applicant will be able to repay any spending made using the card – and employment plays an important role in this assessment.

-If you have a stable job in a permanent, full-time position, and you have been in that role for a long period of time, that suggests you would be a low risk applicant.
-On the other hand, if your job is casual, temporary, part-time or hard to verify for some other reason, you would be deemed higher risk and approval would be harder to come by.
+If you hold a secure, long-term, full-time job, you are likely considered a low-risk applicant, indicating a greater chance of approval.
+On the other hand, if your employment is casual, temporary, part-time, or hard to verify for any reason, you may be deemed as a higher-risk applicant and approval would be harder to come by.

-When you apply for a credit card, you have to provide details of not only your income, but your expenses too.
+When you apply for a credit card, you have to provide details of not only your income but also your expenses.
 You will usually have to provide an estimate on how much you spend on your rent or mortgage, insurance, utilities and other bills, childcare, food, entertainment, and various other outgoings.

-How much you owe on loans, such as personal loans and car loans, will also be factored in.
-As will any credit cards you have.
-If your expenses outweigh or take up a large percentage of your income, the card provider may decide you would struggle to repay your balance, denying your application.
+How much you owe on loans, such as personal loans and car loans, will also be taken into consideration.
+This includes any outstanding credit card balances you have.
+If your expenses exceed or take up a significant portion of your income, the card provider may conclude that you would struggle to repay your balance, resulting in the denial of your application.

-One of the most important factors used to determine whether your application is approved or declined is your credit.
-Checking your credit history, the card provider can see how responsible – or irresponsible – you have been with credit in the past.
+One of the most important factors used to determine the approval or denial of your application is your creditworthiness.
+By reviewing your credit history, the card provider can assess how responsible or irresponsible you’ve been with credit in the past.

-If you have had a good relationship with credit, this suggests you are likely to continue to deal well with credit in the future.
-However, if you have bad credit, with late payments, defaults or even bankruptcy on your credit report, you may be deemed too high risk to be approved for a credit card.
+A positive credit history indicates that you are likely to continue managing credit responsibly in the future.
+However, if you have bad credit, with late payments, defaults, or even bankruptcy on your credit report, you may be viewed as too risky to be approved for a credit card.

 When your credit card application is declined, the card provider may or may not provide the reasoning behind the rejection.
-If no explanation is provided, you can choose to ask the card provider for details, which it may or may not do.
+If they do not provide an explanation, you can choose to ask the card provider for details, which they may or may not do.
 Not very helpful, we know.

-If your card provider offers a reason for the declined application, you’re a step ahead.
-You can start making changes.
+If the card provider does provide a reason for the declined application, you will then have a starting point for making necessary changes.
 If not though, you’ll need to work it out on your own.
 Look at the above reasons, and go through the card’s eligibility requirements carefully to find the most likely culprit.

 Low Fee: A credit card with a low annual fee could work well for you if you want a simple card that keeps costs down.
 With a low or no annual fee, this type of card can also work well for cardholders who don’t use their card that often, or who only want to keep a credit card for emergencies.